subabrain/PHP-GTK3-Encrypt/README.md

 Tutorial how to create some custom encrypted PHP-GTK 3 Applications:

-If you want to go the easy way – you can download the Release for PHP 7.4.14 here https://github.com/subabrain/PHP-GTK3-Encrypt/releases/tag/PHP-GTK3-Encrypt-Version-7.4.14
+If you want to go the easy way – you can download the Release for PHP 7.4.14 here:

+ https://github.com/subabrain/PHP-GTK3-Encrypt/releases/tag/PHP-GTK3-Encrypt-Version-7.4.14

 If you want to understand what’s going on – use the following Explanation 😊